 “Sustainability” is the new buzzword that marketers attach to every product and service, but it does have a real meaning related to long-term efficiency and value.

-Rampart Hydro’s demolition, surface cleaning, and water filtration services delivers sustainable benefits beyond our hydrocompetitors and traditional, mechanical impact methods.
+Rampart’s hydrodemolition, surface cleaning, and water filtration services deliver sustainable benefits beyond our hydrodemolition competitors and traditional, mechanical impact methods.

-With only 50% of the water usage of our nearest competitors, our process is environmentally-friendly.
+With only 50% of the water usage of our competitors, our process is environmentally-friendly.

-For infrastructure projects, many factors, like terrain and design, are outside of the control of contractors; however, they often may choose removal and rebuilding methods and techniques as well as certain specifications that affecting the asset’s operating life (and long-term value).
+For infrastructure projects, many factors, like terrain and design, are outside the control of contractors.
+However, they often may choose removal and rebuilding methods and techniques, as well as certain specifications, that affect the asset’s operating life (and long-term value).

-In that regard, one can assume that bridge repair, bridge rehabilitation, or road reconstruction has a single purpose: to cost-effectively extend the useful life of the public asset, where “useful life” means the number of years of safe operation.
+In that regard, one can assume that bridge repair or rehabilitation has a single purpose: to cost-effectively extend the useful life of the public asset, where “useful life” means the number of years of safe operation.

-So, what does that have to do with hydrodemolition?
+So, what does sustainability have to do with hydrodemolition?

 The answer is “a lot!”